 - Do you have a smartphone?

 All the points identified from the two steps above can comprise a first assessment questionnaire, which will do wonders for filtering the cases correctly and efficiently.
-Both Bra Liv nära and Närhälsan Online have their own lists of conditions and technical questionnaires in their respective intranets, easily accessible and prominently displayed in their Online Clinic pages.
+Both Bra Liv nära and Närhälsan Online have their own lists of conditions and technical questionnaires in their respective intranets, easily accessible and prominently displayed in their virtual clinic pages.

-Now that you have outlined which cases are suitable to be distributed to your online clinic, you can start sending in the patients.
-Närhälsan Online followed an effective strategy with multiple benefits: They introduced their online clinics starting with a few centres and redirected patients over the phone using their filtration questionnaire.
+Now that you have outlined which cases are suitable to be distributed to your virtual clinic, you can start sending in the patients.
+Närhälsan Online followed an effective strategy with multiple benefits: They introduced their virtual clinics starting with a few centres and redirected patients over the phone using their filtration questionnaire.
 Charlotte Lundholm advised:

 Create practice ambassadors with a checklist of questions

 In the NHS setting, this strategy starts with the very first line in the system, the receptionists.
 Train your receptionists on how to filter the cases, equip them with a medical and technical questionnaire to locate suitable patients, and enable them to redirect the patients to an online consultation.
 This strategy allows healthcare providers to start on a small scale, assess the demand and their flows, and adjust as more patients come in.
 Dr Godfrey noted in his list:

 Train the receptionists in what questions to ask in order to root a suitable proportion of patients into online consultations.
 That’s going to be critical.